Inclusive Employment Australia will replace the Disability Employment Services program on 1 November 2025.

 Inclusive Employment Australia logo

 Inclusive Employment Australia is a new specialist disability employment program.
-It assists people with disability, injury or health condition to find and maintain work and grow their career.
+It assists people with disability, injury or health condition to prepare for, find and maintain work and grow their career.

-It will replace the Disability Employment Services (DES) program on 1 November 2025.
+It replaces the Disability Employment Services (DES) program on 1 November 2025.

 Benefits of Inclusive Employment Australia